KhronosGroup/OpenXR-Guide/chapters/goals_design_philosophy.md

 ## How can I determine what hardware my app is running on?
 (Why don't you make this part easy?)

-You should also try to avoid using any hardware-detection, vendor ID, or system name/ID features you may find, if at all possible.
+You should try to avoid using any hardware-detection, vendor ID, or system name/ID features you may find, if at all possible.
 They increase the likelihood of following an untested code path, they are brittle (being unspecified or only weakly specified), and they make it less likely that your software will run